FoxaxeWasTaken/Awkward-Legacy/docs/database-integration.md

 ## Overview

-This document describes the PostgreSQL database integration for the Genealogy API, which modernizes the legacy GeneWeb file-based system with a proper relational database using SQLModel (SQLAlchemy + Pydantic).
+This document describes the PostgreSQL database integration for the Geneweb API, which modernizes the legacy GeneWeb file-based system with a proper relational database using SQLModel (SQLAlchemy + Pydantic).

 ## Quick Start